alexkincer1/final-alex-kincer/content/articles/Article1.md

 ## Part One: Creating the Table

-To being, I used the function `populateTable` to pass the `artists` variable as an arguemtn to use the data sorted within `artists` to display the table on my webpage.
+To begin, I used the function `populateTable` to pass the `artists` variable as an arguemtn to use the data sorted within `artists` to display the table on my webpage.

 ```js
 populateTable(artists);